Esnault-Pelterie (crater)

 Esnault-Pelterie is a lunar impact crater on the far side of the Moon, named after French rocketry and astronautics pioneer Robert Esnault-Pelterie.
 It is located in the northern hemisphere, to the south of the crater Carnot.
 Esnault-Pelterie overlies the western side of the crater Schlesinger.
 To the south is the crater Von Zeipel and to the southwest is Fowler.

+On the lunar geologic timescale, this crater dates to the Pre-Nectarian epoch.
 The rim of this crater are somewhat worn, but still retain some structure and a relatively clear edge.
 There is a small crater attached to the southern rim that cuts into the interior through a narrow gap.
 Within the interior are several small craterlets, and a small rise offset to the north of the midpoint.
 There is a level region to the northeast of the central rise, and a smaller one to the southwest.